 The Working Holiday Visa is given to young people from 30 countries, so they can work in Canada and travel.
 It is a random selection visa which means that applicants will submit their applications and wait to be randomly selected to apply for the work permit.

-Find a job in a Canadian company
+Get a temporary job offer from a Canadian Company

 After you find the job, the company that has agreed to hire you must apply for a Labor Market Impact Assessment (LMIA) from the Government of Canada.
 A LMIA is a document which the government issues and serves as an authorization for the company to hire foreign temporary workers.